arnsteio/short-shell-novice/01-filedir.md

 > that the former brings you *up*, while the later brings you *back*.

 ##FIXME
-### Nelle's Pipeline: Organizing Files
+### Jessica's Pipeline: Organizing Files

-Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
+Knowing just this much about files and directories, Jessica is ready to organize the files that the protein assay machine will create.
 First,
 she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).